Communication: Associate in Science (AS) (2036)

 - Employ the communication skills necessary to engage in diverse personal, professional, civic and social relationships

-- Express their ideas in oral and written messages that are coherent, persuasive and ethical
+- Express their ideas in oral and written messages that are coherent, persuasive, ethical and appropriate for specific audiences

 - Analyze significant issues in the history, theory and criticism of human and mass communication

 - Use appropriate technology to the creation and dissemination of messages

 - Apply appropriate technology to the creation and dissemination of messages

 What classes will I take?

 - View summaries of every course at HACC by browsing our class schedules database.